mrodrig/json-2-csv/README.md

     * Default: `null`
     * If you have a nested object (ie. `{info : {name: 'Mike'}}`), then set this to `['info.name']`
     * If you want all keys to be converted, then specify `null` or don't specify the option to utilize the default.
+  * `parseValue` - Function - Specify how `String` representations of field values should be parsed when converting back to JSON.
+This function is provided a single `String` and can return any value.
+    * Default: `JSON.parse` - An attempt is made to convert the String back to its original value using `JSON.parse`.
   * `trimHeaderFields` - Boolean - Should the header fields be trimmed?
     * Default: `false`
   * `trimFieldValues` - Boolean - Should the field values be trimmed?